111 Assisted Living Communities near Los Angeles

 The staff of the assisted living community will handle the second evaluation.
 Here, they're trying to assess whether their community is the right fit for your loved one.
 They'll already have the physician's report in hand, so what they're looking for is a sense of how much assistance is needed with dressing, grooming, bathing, etc. If this evaluation indicates that the community may not have the facilities or staff to meet the needs of your loved one, they may be able to provide appropriate recommendations.

-Costs Associated with Assisted Living in Los Angeles
+What Does Assisted Living Cost in Los Angeles?

 While Los Angeles is one of the more expensive cities in the U.S., the average monthly cost for assisted living is $4,485, which is close to the national average.
 Assisted living communities typically offer amenities that can make them a good financial deal, since you're paying for far more than just living space.
 You can find basic assisted living communities charging as little as about $2,500, while the fees at luxury assisted living communities can run as high as $10,000 per month.
 Those fees cover meals, a wide variety of social activities, maintenance, utilities, laundry and linen services and housekeeping.
 In addition, they include the non-medical care provided to each resident, including medication management and assistance with grooming, bathing, and dressing when needed.